RichardHUN/qualificationSystem/README.md

 ### Prerequisites
 - **Java 21** (or compatible JDK like Java 17+)
 - **Maven** (optional - Maven wrapper included)
+- **Node.js** (recommended v18+)
+- **npm** (bundled with Node.js) - required if you want to rebuild the Angular frontend

+> Note: Node.js and npm are only necessary if you want to rebuild or modify the Angular frontend located in the `qualificationSystem-ng` folder.
+The backend JAR already includes a built frontend under `src/main/resources/static` when packaged.

 ### Method 1: Using Maven Wrapper (Recommended)